 Photo Credit: Alberto E. Rodriguez

-I mean there is no libraries.
+I mean there are no libraries.
 There are no books.
 There’s certainly no visual situation.
-So that is what I’m appealing for.
-So, because it is impossible for us to have done this thing and made this film and not care about what happens in the future, because the whole film is as much as it is about the present, it is about the future of our kids.
+So that is what I’m appealing for., because it is impossible for us to have done this thing and made this film.
+Not care about what happens in the future because the whole film is as much as it is about the present, it is about the future of our kids.

 “Queen of Katwe” is the colorful true story of a young girl selling corn on the streets of rural Uganda whose world rapidly changes when she is introduced to the game of chess, and, as a result of the support she receives from her family and community, is instilled with the confidence and determination she needs to pursue her dream of becoming an international chess champion.